dylanmydude/chatroom/README.md

     ruby client.rb

-- Enter the server's IP address (use `127.0.0.1` if testing on the same machine).
+- Enter the server's IP address (use `127.0.0.1` if testing on the same machine and run another client.rb in a separate terminal window).

 - /help to list commands.